senbenito/portfolio/README.md

 # About senbenito's portfolio
-This repoistory started life as a 15-minute warmup during my [Web Development Immersive at Galvanize, Boulder](https://www.galvanize.com/boulder/web-development "Galvanize Boulder shoutout").
+This repository started life as a 15-minute warmup during my [Web Development Immersive at Galvanize, Boulder](https://www.galvanize.com/boulder/web-development "Galvanize Boulder shoutout").
 ##### Learn more about my time @ Galvanize: [const senbenito = { ... g[49].16 }](https://talent.galvanize.com/students/1556 "Galvanize Talent link")

 Originally intended as a simple listing of select, deployed projects, this portfolio will be used to document my on-going developer development as I learn and apply new technologies.